Master of Education in Literacy Faculty

 Professor Jamie Diamond has taught social studies and language arts at the middle school level in Barrington District 220 for more than twenty years.
 Professor Diamond enjoys presenting at various professional conferences where she shares best practices for integrating technology into the curriculum.
 She has co-authored a book on the topic entitled Literacy Lessons for a Digital World.
 She is also a proud Judson MLIT alum.

-Professor Meg Gaier is a middle school teacher in Barrington District 220 where she has taught a variety of content areas and grade levels.
-In addition to her time in the classroom, Professor Gaier teaches professional development classes on integrating technology and literacy and is proud to have co-authored a book on the topic entitled Literacy Lessons for a Digital World.
+Professor Meg Knapik is a middle school teacher in Barrington District 220 where she has taught a variety of content areas and grade levels.
+In addition to her time in the classroom, Professor Knapik teaches professional development classes on integrating technology and literacy and is proud to have co-authored a book on the topic entitled Literacy Lessons for a Digital World.
 She also enjoys presenting at local, state, national, and international conferences.

 Professor Nancy Hatcher is a proud Judson alum!
 She has enjoyed teaching early primary grades up through 7th grade as well as being a staff developer, conference presenter, and literacy leader.
 She is presently working as a reading specialist and teacher coach in Community Unit School district 300.
 She was honored as a 'Distinguished Educator' by the District's Foundation of Excellence for her work with students and teachers in 2008.

 Dr. Sue Larson is a K-12 literacy educator who brings her experience as a reading specialist, elementary, middle, and high school teacher, researcher, conference presenter, and teacher educator to her work with Judson students.
 Her passion is discovering the unique needs of children and adolescents to elevate their ability and love of reading.
 Dr. Larson teaches courses in literacy and assessment.
 Dr. Larson's research interests include content-area literacy, motivation, engagement, and identity.